rwense/HC-Interview-Assignment/education-engineer/terraform-getting-started.md

 ![This is an image showing the Docker Download](../ResourcesFolder/DockerInstall.png)

-An install window should appear.
+An install window will appear.
 Follow the prompts and ensure "**WSL 2**" is chosen in the Configuration page.

 # Provisioning/Destroying Infrastructure